Residente (album): Song information

 Lin-Manuel Miranda, Residente's distant cousin, guest performs on the album's opening track "Intro ADN/DNA" and narrates how both discovered their relationship.
 The second track and first single, "Somos Anormales", was recorded in Kyzyl, Tuva, after a one-week stay.
-Kyzyl was Residente's first stop in his trip around the world, and 6% of his DNA come from there.
+Kyzyl was Residente's first stop in his trip around the world, and 6% of his DNA comes from there.
 The song has guest performances of Chirgilchin and received a video shot in Spain featuring John Leguizamo, Leonor Watling, Óscar Jaenada and Juan Diego Botto.

-The romantic song "Desencuentro" features French indie pop singer SoKo, and talks about two people perfect for each other but at the same time a mismatch.
+The romantic song "Desencuentro" features French indie pop singer SoKo, and talks about two people who are perfect for each other but at the same time are mismatched.
 About including it on the album, Residente said: "Everything that's in my albums are things that surround me, and this [love] also surrounds me".
 The song received a video shot at the Crémerie-Restaurant Polidor and featuring Charlotte Le Bon and Édgar Ramírez.

 While recording parts for the track "Guerra" at Nagorno-Karabakh, Azerbaijan military forces bombed the region, forcing the musicians to seek a safer location for recording at a church in Ossetia.
 About the experience, Residente said:

 It was tough to meet with the refugees of war and talk to them.
 And because I had to communicate with a lot of people that speak only one language, it took me a while.
 Of course music is our universal language, but after these travels, I have a respect for linguistics that I've never had before.